Odi000/Battleship/README.md

 # Battleship
-attleship is a strategic guessing game where players try to sink each other's fleet, developed with rigorous testing using Jest to ensure gameplay accuracy and reliability.
+Battleship is a strategic guessing game where players try to sink each other's fleet, developed with rigorous testing using Jest to ensure gameplay accuracy and reliability.